Sigma model renormalisation group flows, singularities and some remarks on cosmology: RG flows, cosmology and some remarks

-The resolution of the question regarding the homogeneity and isotropy of the universe in the context of Thurston's geometrisation conjecture as approached in the work of Hamilton and Perelman \cite{Hamilton0, Perelman2} requires the continuation of the flow (\ref{fl1}) after a singularity is encountered at some finite $t=T$.
+Although there is no direct evidence, it is worth pointing out an analogy in the context of RG flows between Thurston's geometrisation conjecture and the homogeneity and isotropy of the universe.
+Thurston's conjecture, now proven by Perelman, states that all 3-dimensional manifolds can be constructed by an appropriate gluing of eight homogeneous spaces.
+The proof, as approached in the work of Hamilton and Perelman \cite{Hamilton0, Perelman2}, requires the continuation of the flow (\ref{fl1}) after a singularity is encountered at some finite $t=T$.
 This involves, at least for type I singularities, the identification of the geometry given by $g_\infty$.
 Then, surgery is performed to remove the part of the manifold that develops a singularity before the singularity is formed.
 Typically, in the place of the removed piece of the manifold with surgery a disc is glued with carefully controlled curvature.
 Then, the flow is restarted and the procedure is repeated at every singularity until the geometry of the remaining manifolds is identified.
-For 3-dimensional compact manifolds, this has led to the proof of the Thurston's geometrisation conjecture.
+Thus, one can envisage the possibility to start from a universe with a generic geometry after the Big Bang and apply RG flows that evolves it to a homogeneous one.
+If such a calculation can be set up, it can potentially lead to a geometric proof of the homogeneity and isotropy of the universe.